 LA County Science Fair dates for 2015: March 26-28th

 In late August, the 2014-15 Sci Fair Bulletin with information and deadlines are sent to every public and private middle and high school in Los Angeles County.
 This information is also posted on our website.
 Science instructors/site coordinators are given all the necessary information about

 - how to register for the Science Fair

 - information about the judging process and

-- rules of projects involving human subjects, vertebrate animals, tissue and hazardous materials.
+- rules of projects involving human subjects, vertebrate animals, tissue/cell lines, hazardous materials and microbes.

 The Science Fair Committee also presents several teacher-training workshops for both new and experienced teachers.
 Workshop participants can learn about Science Fair procedures, rules and regulations and have questions answered by experienced Science Fair staff.
 A CD with PowerPoints for in-class presentation and resources for experimentation and displays is also given to each workshop participant.
 These PowerPoints are also available for download on our Students/Project Resources subpage.

 From October to March, reminders about upcoming Science Fair deadlines are sent out via e-mail and website posts for all schools registered with the Los Angeles County Science Fair.

 The Science Fair Committee holds a Pre-Approval for projects screening session for projects involving human subjects, vertebrate animals, tissues/cell lines, hazardous materials and microbes to make certain that these particular projects comply with Los Angeles County Science & Engineering Fair rules and regulations and the California Education Code.
 If a project is missing information from the submitted paperwork, the student is given an opportunity to revise the project/paperwork and resubmit for approval and participation in the Science Fair.